Relive 5 of the greatest Derby moments - Horse & Hound

-Ahead of tomorrow's Investec Derby (3 June 2017), we pick out five of the greatest winners of the Epsom Classic.
+Ahead of this week’s Cazoo Derby (5 June 2021), we pick out five of the greatest winners of the Epsom Classic.
 From Nijinsky to Mill Reef, it’s always a race to savour

 1. Mill Reef – 1971